wernerglinka/aiandyou/src/pages/index.md

 intro:
   section1: |
-    “_The new tools of our oppression_”, is one way the world's top researchers and industry leaders have described the threat that artificial intelligence poses to humankind.

     From SIRI to self-driving cars, artificial intelligence is progressing rapidly.
 Will communities of color be prepared for AI related opportunities and challenges impacting their neighborhoods?
   image: "/uploads/aiandyou5.jpeg"
   section2: |-